“Build it and he’ll come.”

 9. Celebrity Endorsements

-Celebrity endorsements leverage fame and social status to promote products or services.
+Celebrity endorsements leverage fame and social status to promote businesses.

-Cross-promotion is a strategic partnership involving two or more companies that work together to promote their products or services to each other's audience.
+Cross-promotion is a strategic partnership involving two or more businesses that work together to promote their business to each other's audience.

 Direct mail is the delivery of advertisements like postcards, letters, coupons, flyers and related materials via mail carriers.

-Flyers are usually 8.5 by 11-inch advertisements for a specific product or service that’s distributed in public places, posted on walls, community boards, shopping center entrances, etc. Flyers can range from black and white photocopies to high-quality, color copies.
+Flyers are usually 8.5 by 11-inch advertisements with discounts, specials or menus that are distributed in public places, posted on walls, community boards, shopping center entrances, etc. Flyers can range from black and white photocopies to high-quality, color copies.

 Grabertising combines the words “grab” and “advertising” to create a type of advertising that consumers often grab like shopping cart handles at the grocery store, stickers on fruits, vegetables, pens, napkins, etc.